 A compromise between the user groups appears to be gaining support and we believe a respectful resolution is possible.
-The Cooper Landing Safe Trails Committee created and posted signs asking trappers to voluntarily set traps 400 yards back (1,200 feet) in 2019 -2023 around areas listed in other proposal requests.
-New signs have been designed and placed at sensitive areas suggesting a 100 yard setback of traps as of Feb.
+Signs asking trappers to voluntarily set traps 400 yards (1,200 feet) were put up in 2019 -2023 in the areas listed in this request.
+While one local trapper believes this may have had a positive impact, recreationalists believe adherence is not enough, there needs be well understood boundaries that are enforceable.
+It is only through adopted regulations that recreationists may have peace of mind and certainty about trap locations.
+New signs have been designed and placed at sensitive areas suggesting a voluntary setback of 100 yds from designated areas as of Feb.
 2025.

-While one local trapper believes this may have had a positive impact, recreationalists believe adherence is not enough, there needs be well understood enforceable boundaries.
-It is only through adopted regulations that recreationists may have peace of mind and certainty about trap locations